In This Article

 • By Bus: Limited regional services connect Eunice to neighboring towns; driving is the most convenient option.

-Where to Stay in Eunice, LA
+Where I like to stay in Eunice, LA

 • Holiday Inn Express Eunice – Comfortable and reliable lodging with modern amenities and free breakfast.